DXF is an ASCII format used for interchanging AutoCAD drawings between different

 linestrings is done by splitting the arcs into subarcs of no more than a

-threshhold angle.
+threshold angle.
 This angle is the OGR_ARC_STEPSIZE.
-This defaults to
+This defaults to four

-The default behavior is for INSERT entities to be expanded with the
+The default behavior is for INSERT entities to be exploded with the

 geometry of the BLOCK they reference.
 However, if the DXF_INLINE_BLOCKS